Dotsworthy/Cinema-App-CodeClan-HWW3/README.md

 # Cinema App: CodeClan Homework Week 3
+Cinema App devised for CodeClan based on the following brief:

 Create a system that handles bookings for our newly built cinema!
 It's enough if you can call your methods in pry, don't worry about an interface.